A process calculus with finitary comprehended terms: Introduction

-For all associative operators from the signature of meadow enriched \ACP\ process algebras, we introduce in this paper variable-binding operators as generalizations.
 These variable-binding operators, which give rise to comprehended terms, have the property that they can always be eliminated.
 That is, for each comprehended term, we can derive from axioms concerning the variable-binding operators that the comprehended term is equal to a term over the signature of meadow enriched \ACP\ process algebras.
 Those axioms are axioms of a calculus because the distinction between free and bound variables is essential in derivations.
 The terms of this process calculus are interpreted in meadow enriched \ACP\ process algebras.

 Full elimination of all variable-binding operators occurring in a comprehended term can lead to a combinatorial explosion.
 We show that a combinatorial explosion can be prevented if variable-binding operators that bind variables with a two-valued range are still permitted in the resulting term.
 We also show that in the latter case the size of the resulting term can be further reduced if we add an identity element for sequential composition to meadow enriched \ACP\ process algebras.
-Moreover, we demonstrate that we do not need variable-binding operators for all associative operators on processes if we add a sort of process sequences and the right operators on process sequences to meadow enriched \ACP\ process algebras.
+Moreover, we demonstrate that there is an alternative to introducing variable-binding operators for several associative operators on processes if we add a sort of process sequences and suitable operators on process sequences to meadow enriched \ACP\ process algebras.

-In meadow enriched \ACP\ process algebras as introduced in~\cite{BM09b}, a meadow is taken as the mathematical structure for data.
-In this paper, a signed meadow, i.e.\ a meadow expanded with a signum operation, is taken instead.
-For convenience, the resulting enriched \ACP\ process algebras are still called meadow enriched \ACP\ process algebras.
+For readability, it is imprecisely said above that the mathematical structure for data in meadow enriched \ACP\ process algebras is a meadow.
+It is actually a signed meadow, i.e.\ a meadow expanded with a signum operation.
 In the presence of a signum operation, the ordering on the elements of a meadow that corresponds with the usual ordering on the elements of a field becomes definable.